tahmid-ni7/Student-Admission-and-Management/README.md

 *Fell free to frok and cotributing in this project.
 For more query related to this project, contact me through email.*

+**I migrated this project into Codeigniter framework, from my this simple (https://github.com/tahmid-ni7/Student-Admission) raw php project.**

 #### For Login:
 Email: admin@gmail.com

 password: 12345

 Thanks & Regards